inder-math/inder-math.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for visiying my website!!
+Thanks for visiting my website!!
 I am a graduate student at washington University working in the Atmospheric Composition Analysis Group (ACAG) led by Dr. Randall Martin.

 Inderjeet's personal websites
 ======